 Insect stings overview

 Bee and wasp stings are common causes of medical problems.
 Bees and wasps, together with fire ants, are all related insects that belong to the Hymenoptera order.
 Bee and wasp stings can cause significant reactions, ranging from localized pain and swelling to serious and even potentially fatal conditions.
-At least 40 deaths occur each year in the U.S. as a result of bee or wasp stings.
+At least 40 deaths occur each year in the U.S. as a result of serious anaphylactic sting reactions.